euzebia/accounts_manager/README.md

  # Question 2
  1. Stored procedures have been to retrieve data from related tables  inorder to reduce on the traffic between the api and the db.
-    Instead of sending multiple lengthy SQL statements,the api only sends sends the name and parameters of the storedure and details are retrieved once found.
+    Instead of sending multiple lengthy SQL statements,the api only sends sends the name and parameters of the stored procedure and details are retrieved once found.